 Trials, Court Hearings, Appeals

-A court hearing, similar to a trial, is a proceeding that takes place before a court or some other decision maker.
+Like a trial, a court hearing is a proceeding that takes place before a court or other decision-maker.
 What distinguishes a court hearing from a trial is that it is typically shorter and less formal than a trial.

-An appeal is the process in which cases are reviewed where parties request a formal change to an official decision.
-Appeals function both as a process for error correction as well as a process of clarifying and interpreting law.
-An appeal can be made to show that the trial court made a legal error that affected the decision in the case.
+An appeal is a process in which cases are reviewed where parties request a formal change to an official decision.
+Appeals function both as a process for error correction as well as a process of clarifying and interpreting the law.
+For example, an appeal can be made to show that the trial court made a legal error that affected the decision in the case.